 Exodus; Leviticus; Numbers; Deuteronomy

-Between Genesis and Exodus, the narrative jumps ahead by about four centuries.
+Between Genesis and Exodus, the narrative jumps ahead four centuries.
 The family of Israel has settled in Egypt, grown into a populous nation, and become slaves to the Egyptians.
-God sees their suffering, remembers his covenant with Abraham, and raises up Moses to lead them out of Egypt and back into the promised land of Canaan.
+God sees their suffering, remembers his covenant with Abraham, and raises up Moses to lead them out of Egypt and into the promised land of Canaan.
 The Lord delivers Israel through a series of 10 plagues that leave Egypt devastated.
-As the central event of Old Testament history, the Exodus foreshadows the redemption to be wrought by Jesus on the Cross.
+As the central event of Old Testament history, the Exodus foreshadows the redemption to be won by Jesus on the Cross.

 The second major event after the Exodus is the giving of the Law on Mount Sinai.
 This too takes the form of a covenant between God and Israel, its details and implications spelled out over the rest of the Torah, the five books of Moses.
-God also gives Moses the design for the tabernacle where he’d meet with his people, as well as instructions for the sacrificial system and priestly worship, all of which prefigure the Messiah to come.
+God gives Moses the design for the tabernacle where he’d meet with his people, as well as instructions for the sacrificial system and priestly worship, all of which prefigure the Messiah to come.

 The narrative portions of the account focus on Israel’s sojourn in the wilderness.
-The people continue to grumble and rebel against God until he finally swears that no one over the age of 20, except for Joshua and Caleb, would enter the land, but only their children.
-At the end of Deuteronomy and 40 years of wanderings, Joshua has succeeded Moses, and the new generation is poised on the borders of Canaan, ready to enter the Promised Land.
+The people continue to grumble and rebel against God until he swears that no one over the age of 20, except for Joshua and Caleb, would enter the land, but only their children.
+At the end of Deuteronomy and 40 years of wanderings, Joshua succeeds Moses, and the new generation is poised on the borders of Canaan, ready to enter the Promised Land.